kyma-project/telemetry-manager/docs/contributor/releasing.md

 4. Bump the `telemetry-manager/main` branch with the new versions for the dependent images.
    Create a PR to `telemetry-manager/main` with the following changes:
    - `Makefile`:
-      - Ensure the `IMG` variable reflects the latest `telemetry-manager` version.
+      - For the `IMG` variable, update the tag of the `telemetry-manager` image with the new module version following the `x.y.z` pattern.
+For example, `IMG ?= europe-docker.pkg.dev/kyma-project/prod/telemetry-manager:1.0.0`.
    - `config/manager/kustomization.yaml`:
-      - Ensure the `newTag` field for the `telemetry-manager` image reflects the latest version.
-   - `module-config.yaml`:
-       - Update the `version` field to the value of the new module version following the `x.y.z` pattern, such as `1.0.0`.
+      - Update the `newTag` field for the `telemetry-manager` image with the new module version following the `x.y.z` pattern, such as `1.0.0`.
-   - `module-config-dev.yaml`:
-       - Update the `version` field to the value of the new development module version following the `x.y.z-dev` pattern, such as `1.0.0-dev`.
    - `sec-scanners-config.yaml`:
+      - For the images listed in the `protecode` field:
+        - Update the tag of the `telemetry-manager` image with the new module version following the `x.y.z` pattern.
+For example, `europe-docker.pkg.dev/kyma-project/prod/telemetry-manager:1.0.0`.
-      - Ensure that all images listed in the `protecode` field have the same versions as those used in the `main.go` file.
+        - Ensure that all other images have the same versions as those used in the `main.go` file.

 5. Merge the PR.